Patricia Weerakoon

 Weerakoon has worked as a lecturer at the University of Colombo and the University of Sydney.
 She has written a number of popular books, including Teen Sex By the Book (2013), Growing Up By the Book (2014) and The Best Sex for Life (2016).
-Teen Sex By the Book created controversy in 2015 when it was mistakenly thought to be included in Special Religious Education curriculum in New South Wales government schools.
-The lobby group Fairness in Religion in Schools had said the book contained "dangerous anti-gay and anti-divorce messages", and called on the NSW Department of Education to ban the book.
+Teen Sex By the Book created controversy in 2015 when it was mistakenly thought to be included in the Special Religious Education curriculum in New South Wales government schools.
+The lobby group Fairness in Religion in Schools said the book contained "dangerous anti-gay and anti-divorce messages", and called on the NSW Department of Education to ban the book.
 The Minister for Education, Adrian Piccoli, initially placed a ban on Teen Sex By the Book before acknowledging that it had never been a part of the SRE curriculum.

-In July 2017, she released a series of six books for children, entitled Birds and Bees by the Book, with each book focusing on a different aspect of sexuality.
+In July 2017, Weerakoon released a series of six books for children, entitled Birds and Bees by the Book, with each book focusing on a different aspect of sexuality.
 The series is aimed for parents to open up the conversation with children in a safe environment.